qua-platform/quam/docs/components/octave.md

 At this point the channel connectivity of the Octave hasn't yet been configured.
 We can do so by adding frequency converters.

-## :two: Adding frequency converters
+## :two: Adding Frequency Converters
 A frequency converter is a grouping of the components needed to upconvert or downconvert a signal.
 These typically consist of a local oscillator, mixer, as well as IF, LO, and RF ports.
 For the Octave we have two types of frequency converters: